streamlit/docs/content/library/advanced-features/configuration.md

 [browser]

 # Internet address where users should point their browsers in order to connect to the app.
 Can be IP address or DNS name and path.
-# This is used to: - Set the correct URL for CORS and XSRF protection purposes. - Show the URL on theterminal - Open the browser
+# This is used to: - Set the correct URL for CORS and XSRF protection purposes. - Show the URL on the terminal - Open the browser
 # Default: 'localhost'
 serverAddress = "localhost"